Devajuice/flickster/README.md

 ## Disclaimer

-Flickster does not host any video content.
+Flixetdoes not host any video content.
 All videos are embedded from third-party sources.